jw00006/Projects/3dRender/README.md

 npm run dev

-which will return localhost/PortNumber where the code / project can be found in browser
+which will return localhost:PortNumber where the code / project can be found in browser